 - Travel sized stuff: Who doesn’t love mini-stuff?
 Over the past few weeks, I’ve picked up my moisturiser and some of my makeup bits simply by asking for samples at the counters.
 There’s enough suncream to carry without jars and pots.
 I even got a lovely face mask from one lovely lady.
 I tend to leave the makeup at home on hols, opting instead for basic concealer, bronzer and mascara.
 And I decant my shampoo and conditioner into the little plastic bottles too.

 - Keep hand luggage minimal.
-The girls have their little bags, I have my handbag with a few nappies and a packet of wipes, and Him will have a small carry on with a change of clothes for both girls, calpol and more snacks!
+The girls have their little bags, I have my handbag, and Him will have a small carry on with a change of clothes for both girls, calpol and more snacks… and ALWAYS, the Babywipes!

 - Midnight Flit?
 If you are lifting your minions out of bed to travel, either put them to bed in their tracksuits or comfies.
 (If you can!)

 - Pillow Cases: Pack 2 pillowcases.
 Use them as laundry bags; one for lights, one for darks/colours.
 Easier to carry the washing home and easier to unpack.
 (I swear by this one.
 Works a treat.)

 - Beds: Before we go, I’ll change the beds.
 Pain in the posterier as you try to get out the door, but just think of how lovely it is to get back into your own nice, clean bed after a week away.
 I’ll be glad of it when we return.

 These are only a few of the many, many I got sent.
 I’m sure there are many more you would add.
 Some might tut at my over preparation, but I’m one of those people who needs my shit to be together, for my mind to stay together.